Researcher Identifies Five Major Retirement Risks

 Potential Social Security Solutions

 Raise the payroll tax rate to 15.08%: This proposal would increase the combined tax rate of 12.4% by 2.68%.
-Both employers and employees would contribute 7.54% each, as opposed to the current 6.2%.
+Both employers and employees would contribute 7.54% each, up from the current 6.2%.

 Find out more about Social Security here.